CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     To do so, consider a standard searchlight using :ref:`cosmo_searchlight` with `cosmo_crossvalidation_measure`.
 Group membership is set in ``.sa.targets``.
 Since all participants are assumed to be independent, values in ``.sa.chunks`` are all unique.

     Correcting for multiple comparisons is more difficult.
 Since it is not possible to do a 'standard' t-test (two groups) or ANOVA F-test (three or more groups), instead generate null datasets manually by randomly permuting the ``.sa.targets`` labels.
-Then use these null datasets directly as input for :ref:`montecarlo_cluster_stat` without computing a feature statistic.
+Then use these null datasets directly as input for :ref:`cosmo_montecarlo_cluster_stat` without computing a feature statistic.

     Consider the following example: